 In recent years the corporate governance of organisations has been of particular public interest.
 On account of its cooperative organisation, Rabobank's corporate governance is characterised by a robust system of checks and balances.
 As a result, this governance is in many respects even stricter than in listed enterprises.
 The members of the independent, cooperative local Rabobanks exercise influence at a local level.
-As members of Rabobank's organisation.
+As members of Rabobank Nederland, the local Rabobanks in turn play a very important part in the policy-making within Rabobank's organisation.
 For example, a distinguishing feature in Rabobank Group's governance is the Central Delegates Assembly, Rabobank Group's parliament, which meets at least four times a year and where Rabobank Nederland's members are able to participate in virtually all Rabobank Nederland's strategic decisions.